We are dedicated to keeping your data private, safe, and secure across Lucidchart, Lucidspark, and Lucidscale.

 Lucid complies with applicable local and international requirements and maintains compliance certifications, including:

-Lucid has obtained SOC 2 Type I and SOC 2 Type II certifications, which represents an external verification of our internal processes and controls.
-Lucid also maintains its Privacy Shield certification with the U.S. Department of Commerce as well as EU-U.S. and Swiss-U.S. Privacy Shield certification and is committed to CCPA and GDPR compliance.
+Lucid is SOC 2 Type II audited, which represents an external verification of Lucid's internal processes and controls.
+Lucid also maintains its EU-U.S. and Swiss-U.S. Privacy Shield certification and adheres to its principles.

 Security and availability